Insights

 Notable Changes in the California Wine Insurance Market

-Specifically, Lloyd's said it would no longer insure “wine grapes on the vine, wine in production and the finished product up until a winery releases custody and control.”[14]
-The decision was a result of a strategic review of unprofitable lines that was conducted by Lloyd's after it suffered $2.6 billion of losses in 2017.
+Specifically, Lloyd's said it would no longer insure “wine grapes on the vine, wine in production and the finished product up until a winery releases custody and control.”
+The decision was the result of a strategic review of unprofitable lines conducted by Lloyd's after it suffered $2.6 billion in losses in 2017.

 Conclusion